openseattle/openseattle.github.io/pages/lead-organizer-application.md

 permalink: /lead-organizer-application/
 ---

-We're recruiting a cohort of 5 people to become lead organizers of Open Seattle!
+We're recruiting a cohort of 5 people to become lead organizers of Open Seattle for a 1-year term.

+Women of color, LGBTQIA+ folks, people of color and other underrepresented folks are encouraged to apply!

 ### What we'll ask of you
 - 1-year term commitment.
 January through December